SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 The origin block may be placed against a ceiling or wall.
 The algorithm must find a nearby cell where navigation can begin.

-1. Check if the origin's own cell contains a reachable hub.
+1. Check if the origin's own cell contains navigable air space with at least one passable boundary to an adjacent cell.
-2. If not, check adjacent cells.
+2. If not, check adjacent cells for the same criteria.
 3. If no navigable starting point exists, generation fails.

-The hub of the starting cell becomes the graphStart destination.
+The start cell's hub is discovered using single-boundary hub discovery (see Hub Discovery: For destination cells).
+The hub only needs line-of-sight to one boundary crossing since entities arrive here, they don't pass through.
+This hub becomes the graphStart destination.

 #### Phase 2: Discover all reachable cells

 Expand outward from the start cell using breadth-first search.
 Do not stop at the first exit—continue until all reachable cells are discovered.

 1. Maintain a queue of cells to explore and a map of visited cells.
-2. For each cell, find its hub and check passability to neighbors.
+2. For each cell, check boundary passability to neighbors (see Cell Passability: Liberal Exploration).
 3. Record the parent cell for each discovered cell (needed for path building).
 4. Record bidirectional adjacency: when a cell connects to a neighbor, add each to the other's neighbor list.
+Also record which boundary crossing position connects them.
 This temporary structure is needed for Phase 5.
 5. Mark cells that contain exits (air blocks with sky access) but continue exploring.
 6. Stop when: the queue is empty, or search bounds are exceeded, or timeout occurs.

 **Search bounds:** Generation searches up to 128 blocks from the origin, measured using Minecraft's `dist3d` (Euclidean distance).
-Before adding a cell to the BFS queue, check that its hub position is within range.
+Before adding a cell to the BFS queue, check that the cell's center is within range.

 **Chunk loading:** Generation works with whatever chunks are currently loaded.
 If some chunks within the search radius are unloaded, those areas are simply not explored.
 This is acceptable—block changes trigger regeneration anyway, so missed exits will be discovered when those chunks load and cause block update events.